mitmedialab/prg-s02-system-setup/README.md

         - `./teleop_station_setup.sh`
         - When prompted, setup realVNC (ID: robots.deployment@gmail.com, Pass: (on LastPass))
         - `cd family_setup. && ./family_extra_install.sh`

+7. Setup RemotePC
+    - run `remotepc &`
+      - ID: robots.deployment@gmail.com
+      - Password: (on LastPass, but also copied to clipboard at the end of the installation script)
     - reboot

-7. Setup WiFi
+8. Setup WiFi
     - After a reboot, navigate to http://10.99.0.1 on a web browser, and setup WiFi.
     * if the webpage only displays "Looking for Jibo Station...", then run `sudo ./add_wifi.sh`

-8. Setup RemotePC
-    - run `remotepc &`
-      - ID: robots.deployment@gmail.com
-      - Password: (on LastPass)

 9. Setup TeamViewer
     - `sudo teamviewer setup`
       - ID: robots.deployment@gmail.com
       - Password: (on LastPass)
-    - **Don't forget to check email to add the NUC as trusted device.** If you don't do this, you won't be able to log in.
+    - **Check robots.deployment@gmail.com inbox to approve the NUC as trusted device.** If you don't do this, you won't be able to log in.
+    - After approving via the link in the email, log in again.
-    - Given an option, select 'y' to add the NUC to the account.
+    - Select 'y' to add the NUC to My Computer group.

 10. Test
     - Test ssh into the new NUC from another machine on the same Network.